 It’s firestorm-time again.
 A few days ago, Adidas launched a campaign glorifying the source of each top athlete’s success: passion.
-A passion that has to come straight from the heart.
-A campaign’s key visual shows football internationals like Dani Alves, Arjen Robben or German forward Lukas Podolski holding a bloody heart in their hands.
+Of course, passion has to come straight from the heart.
+And indeed, one of the campaign’s key visuals shows football internationals like Dani Alves, Arjen Robben or German forward Lukas Podolski holding a bloody heart in their hands.
 The caption reads: “I give my heart for the World Cup!”
-Well, being German I really hope so.
-Probably Podolski holding a heart wouldn’t have sparked such an outrage if it would have been his own.
+Well, being German I really hope Podolski will do so.
+However, this picture upset many people.
+Probably, Podolski wouldn’t have sparked such an outrage, if it would have been his own heart he is holding.

 Patrick Meschenmoser (Frankfurt am Main)

-Unfortunately the producers went to a butcher’s shop and bought a cow’s natural power plant.
-The heart would have ended up as a Bratwurst or in a stew otherwise.
-As a result, a picture-perfect firestorm unfolded on Adidas’ Facebook page.
+As the pros obviously have been unwilling to have their own power plants removed, the producers went to a butcher’s shop and bought a cow’s heart.
+It would have most likely ended up as a Bratwurst or in a stew otherwise.
+But as a result, a picture-perfect firestorm unfolded on Adidas’ Facebook page.
 Animal-rights activists and their supporters find Adidas’ campaign the most disgusting thing ever.
-Guess how I learned from that latest “social media disaster”?
-Right, from classic media.
-And as usual they cover as much the actual issue as the fascination they obviously all share for these kind of “crowd funded” outraging mechanisms.
+Guess, how I learned from that latest “social media disaster”?
+Right, from traditional media.
+And as usual they cover as much the actual issue as the fascination they obviously all share for these kind of “crowd funded” outrage mechanisms.
 The conclusion many journalists draw: Adidas has maneuvered itself in a reputation crisis.
 And here they go again supporting that firestorm hype.

-These examples show two things: You can successfully handle a firestorm following simple rules and you should always be on the watch, nevertheless.
-Some have realized that classic media still feel that kind of fascination for the social media and that firestorms can provide food for stories.
-Greenpeace showcased that when launching a campaign against Nestlé, blaming the company for the use of palm oil in a chocolate bar.
+These examples show two things: You can successfully handle a firestorm following simple rules but you should always be on the watch, nevertheless.
+Some have realized that traditional media still feel a kind of fascination for the social media and that firestorms can provide food for stories.
+Greenpeace showcased that when launching a campaign against Nestlé, blaming the company for the use of palm oil in chocolate bars.
 Palm oil production in Indonesia is contributing to the eradication of the orangutan, Greenpeace claims.
 Nestlé reacted by shutting down fan sites and trying to suffocate online discussions Greenpeace had sparked with some explicit Youtube videos.
 This kind of censorship for sure is the best way to fan a firestorm and make classic media aware of a story.
 Nestlé made Greenpeace’s job and the campaigners earned kudos for their clever strategy.

 Don’t let yourself be scared by those who made firestorm management their business.
 It’s often a hype and not all that horrifying.
 But this doesn't mean that you can afford not to take critics on your social media channels seriously.
 Social media are no rocket science, but they are another channel you have to manage.
 A firestorm ignored might be a crisis ignited.
 You have to be prepared to properly respond to a crisis on all your communication channels and you have to understand their specifics.
-A Social Media crisis often is nothing more than a short-term outrage with no effect on your reputation.
-But Facebook&Co might be the catalyzer for a full scale crisis.
+A social media crisis often is nothing more than a short-term outrage with no effect on your reputation.
+But Facebook & Co. might be the catalyzer for a full-scale crisis.
 However, these situations can be handled.
-The good old dos and don’ts of crisis communications still apply.
+The good old dos and don’ts of crisis communication still apply.

-In Germany, we call these kind of firestorms shitstorms, for whatever reason.
-So next time the s…omething hits the social media fan, don’t panic and try to dodge it.
+In Germany, we call these kind of firestorms "shitstorms", for whatever reason.
+So next time s…omething hits the social media fan, don’t panic or try to dodge it.
 Relax and switch the fan off.
 Here is how:

 2. Once you see a firestorm rising, keep calm.
-Don’t rush into a battle you might not even have to fight.
+Don’t rush into a battle you might not even have to fight it.